-Students will demonstrate an understanding of the Engineering Design Process by completing an assigned mission.
+Students will demonstrate an understanding of the Engineering Design Process while utilizing each stage to successfully complete a team challenge.

 Teams will execute a mini-simulation of a robotic mission.
 The ultimate goal is to get the human-robot from one end of the course to the other, and the robot should pick something up, i.e "lunar rock", at the end of the course.